-During the initial site visit, the Habitat Technicians identify areas that are good for grouping native plants into plant communities, in which native plants from multiple canopy layers (with similar growing requirements) can be planted together.
-In other words, creating "naturescaped areas" in one's outdoor space
+During the initial site visit, Technicians identify areas that are good for grouping native plants into plant communities, in which native plants from multiple canopy layers (with similar growing requirements) can be planted together.
+In other words, creating "naturescaped areas" in one's yard or greenspace.